kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/01_hello_world_Pods/transcript.md

 # hello-world pod

-Hello everyone and welcome back.
+Setting up an application to run on kubernetes is all about creating kubernetes objects.
+There are a bunch of different object types, such as services, replicicasets, replicates,....and so on.
+However the most important object type is the ubiquitous pod object.
+That's because pods are where you run your actual containers.

+That makes pods the fundamentals building block in kubernetes.

-We're going to create our first hello-world pod.
+So for this demo We're going to create our first hello-world pod.

 This pod is going to have an apache webserver container running inside it.

 To create this pod we first need to create a yaml file that defines the pod's specifications.
 So here's a yaml file that I wrote earlier: